smartschat/cort/COREFERENCE.md

                 ranking, this list consists of all potential anaphor-antecedent pairs for one fixed anaphor in descending order, such as (m_3, m_2), (m_2, m_1), (m_2, m_0)
-            arc_information (dict((Mention, Mention), (array, int, bool)): A mapping of arcs (= mention pairs) to information about these arcs.
-The information consists of the features (represented as an int array via feature hashing), the costs for the arc, and whether predicting the arc to be coreferent is consistent with the gold annotation).
+            arc_information (dict((Mention, Mention), (array, array, bool)): A mapping of arcs (= mention pairs) to information about these arcs.
+The information consists of the features (represented as an int array via feature hashing), the costs for the arc (for each label, order as in self.get_labels()), and whether predicting the arc to be coreferent is consistent with the gold annotation).

         Returns:
             A 6-tuple describing the highest-scoring anaphor-antecedent